yarivgraf/apache-impala-cluster-docker/README.md

-In order to deploy an Apache Impala, you need these components: Apache Zookeeper, PostgresSQL (or MySQL), Apache Hadoop and Apache Metastore.
+In order to deploy an Apache Impala, you need these components: Apache Zookeeper, PostgresSQL, Apache Hadoop and Apache Metastore.

 The Apache Impala was compiled from here: